MbinAziz/PythonLearningJourney/README.md

 # PythonLearningJourney/
-' This is my notes and homework for myy python journey
+''' This is my notes and homework for myy python journey'''

 ##   CskilledDiploma/
 *    01VariablesOperators/